rezoner/Memoria/README.md

 Memoria is an library which is meant to be used as a temporary database.
 Designed especially for browser based games to quickly store things like users.
 It lives in memory and is a wrapper for an array, not a real database.
-Tho perfect for an applications without meny relations data where there is only one process using a database.
+Tho perfect for an applications without many relations data where there is only one process using a database.

 Native database for javascript
 ---------------------------